 Look how nice they still look.
 They are firm and they taste fresh and very sweet.

-All our potatoes to be used as seed in 2010 are sitting in separate bags on shelves in the cold room.
+All our potatoes to be used as seed next year are sitting in separate bags on shelves in the cold room.

 Now that my bags are full, it’s time to head back upstairs and put the groceries away.

 Check out what I’ve gathered.
 See the nice large chicken on the left?
 I pulled him out of the freezer.

 We raise chickens in the summer – by raising meat birds bred for fast growing.
 It’s an 8 week time commitment for us and we get a lot of chicken in the freezer.

 We’ve got some vegetables: